karkman/Metagenomics2021/Day3/README.md

 And in windows using Putty:
 In SSH tab select "tunnels".
 Add:
 - Source port: PORT
-- Destination: localhost:PORT
+- Destination: NODEID.bullx:PORT

-Click add and connect as usual.
+Click add and connect to the right login node, login1 or login2.

 Then go back to your screen and launch the interactive interface.
 Remember to change the `PORT`.